-Accidents can happen anytime, anywhere and many times, the impact of the accident could leave one in a state much worse than death.
-It’s scary to even think about such serious medical condition.
+Accidents can happen anytime, anywhere, and many times; the accident’s impact could leave one in a state much worse than death.
+It’s scary to even think about such a .
 But it’s even more terrifying to imagine what will happen to your family if you are alive but not able to make any living due to some disability.
 It’s absolutely right to always hope for the best, but practically you should also consider the protection of your family if the worst happens.

 When life throws a curveball, make sure you’re financially prepared for it.
 For this, all you need to do is find the right type of insurance policy to protect one of your biggest assets: Yourself.
 Though there’s nothing that can compensate for the emotional trauma of disability, you can patch up the hole in your income net with disability insurance.